-The Members of Compass Schools Trust appoint Governors in order to maintain a balance of skills and have recruited additional Governors to augment the skills of the Governing Body.
+The Members of Compass Schools Trust appoint in order to maintain a balance of skills and have recruited additional Governors to augment the skills of the Governing Body.
 Apart from the Secretary of State as provided in the Funding Agreement, no external body has the right to appoint Governors.
 Independent governors are appointed on the basis of their personal competence and specialist skills.
 The term of office for any Governors shall be four years, subject to remaining eligible to be a particular type of Governor.
-Any Governor may be re-appointed or re-elected.
+Any Governor may be reappointed or re-elected.

 The school is required to have two serving parent Governors, with a first preference of these parents being from our school community.
-In the absence of parents nominating themselves for appointment to the Governing Body, existing Governors who are themselves parents of school-age children will act as parent governors.
-The governors are very pleased that two parent governors have now been elected to fulfil this role.
+The governors are pleased to have two serving parent governors who were elected in December 2019.
 Their details are provided in Reference and Administrative Details on page 1.

-A Chairman and Vice Chairman are appointed to the Governing Body from among the Governors at the first meeting of each academic year.
+A Chairman and Vice Chairman of the Governing Body are elected from among the Governors at the first meeting of each academic year.